 The practice took complaints and concerns seriously and responded to them appropriately to improve the quality of care.

 The practice had a policy providing guidance to staff on how to handle a complaint.
 The practice information leaflet explained how to make a complaint.

-The practice manager and the principal dentist were responsible for dealing with these.
+The practice manager was responsible for dealing with these.
 Staff would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.